Wolf interval: Definition

-Temperament and the wolf
+Temperament

 The reason for "wolf" tones in meantone tunings is the bad practice of performers pressing the key for an enharmonic note as a substitute for a note that has not been tuned on the keyboard; e.g. pressing the black key tuned to G♯ when the music calls for A♭.
 In all meantone tuning systems, sharps and flats are not equivalent; a relic of which, that persists in modern musical practice, is to fastidiously distinguish the musical notation for two notes which are the same pitch in equal temperament ("enharmonic") and played with the same key on an equal tempered keyboard (such as C♯ and D♭, or E♯ and Fn), despite the fact that they are the same in all but theory.

 In order to close the circle of fifths in 12 note scales, twelve fifths must average out to 700 cents.
 (Note: No such 700 cents exact average for fifth inervals exists meantone systems: Their fifths – and all repeated intervals – form a helix, not a circle.)

 Each of the first eleven fifths (starting with the fifth below the tonic, the subdominant: F in the key of C, when each black key is tuned to a meantone sharp / no flats) has a value of 700 − ε cents, where ε is some small number of cents that all fifths are detuned by.
 (Note: The size of ε is around 1–4 cents, and is different for each particular meantone system used.
 As a technicality, equal temperament happens to be a meantone temperament for which the value of ε is zero.)

 In meantone temperament tuning systems, the twelfth and last fifth does not exist in the 12 note octave on the keyboard.

 The actual note available is really a diminished sixth: The interval is 700 + 11 ε cents, and is not a correct meantone fifth, which would be 700 − ε cents.
 The difference of 12 ε cents between the available pitch and the intended pitch is the source of the "wolf".
 The "wolf" effect is particularly grating for values of 12 ε cents that approach 20~25 cents.
 (Note: 20~25 cents, or a quarter-sharp / quarter flat, is the typical size of the several discrepant musical intervals called "commas".
 Note that a quarter-comma is a different interval than a quarter-sharp.)

-A simplistic reaction to the problem is: "Of course it sounds awful: You're playing the wrong note!"